jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

    * Update the **sampled** sum:
      `S(P) += Δ`  (we store the raw sampled total and scale only at query time)
-   * (Optional) Update `P`’s top-k compactor with the **remaining suffix** (or the full key), weight `Δ`.
+   * (Optional) Update `P`’s top-k compactor with the **remaining suffix after `P`**, weight `Δ`.
 Only **positive** weights are inserted (`Δ \le 0` is ignored) so the summary stays insertion-only.
 The sketch therefore tracks a Bernoulli subsample at this depth; multiply reported weights by the inclusion factor used by that summary when displaying.
 Because the compactor is nonlinear (truncate-to-capacity), we simply add sampled weights and scale on readback; it does **not** inherit Misra-Gries frequency guarantees, only “keep the heaviest things we saw.”
+The stored HH labels are suffixes relative to the node; concatenate `prefix + suffix` to reconstruct the original key.

 **Why is this unbiased?**
 For any fixed prefix (P) of length (\ell), a key under (P) contributes to `S(P)` **iff** (L \ge \ell), which happens with probability (q(\ell)=\alpha^{\ell-1}).
 If we define the estimated sum at query time as ( \widehat{A}(P) = S(P)/q(\ell) ), then for each key with contribution (\Delta),